Doctorate in Clinical Psychology Programme

 The PPTNA includes sections on skills and experiences prior to training, a personal development plan to meet future aspirations, core and advanced skills and also professional practice.
 The PPTNA is cumulative, and will be an important tool in identifying the suitability of placements and priorities within placements.

-Consistent with the aim to train competent scientist-practitioners, the course has a strong research element.
-There are three main research projects within the course, a literature review, a service improvement project and a main research project.
+Consistent with the aim to train competent scientist-practitioners, and our commitment to evidence-based practice, the course has a strong research element.
+There are three main research projects within the course: main research project, literature review and a service-related research project.
 There is some flexibility as to the timing of these projects according to topics and scheduling of relevant placements.
 All research projects need to be completed by May of the third year.
 All research assignments should be of a standard and in a style suitable for publication in an appropriate journal, rather than as a thesis which then has to be rewritten for publication.
-It is hoped that this will help trainees develop skills in writing for publication and also ensure that much of the high quality work conducted by trainees finds its way into journals.
-Trainee projects are also often presented at national and international conferences, such as the British Association of Behavioural and Cognitive Psychotherapy conference.
+It is hoped that this will help trainees develop skills in writing for publication and ensure that much of the high quality work conducted by trainees finds its way into journals.
+Trainee projects are often presented at national and international conferences, such as the British Association of Behavioural and Cognitive Psychotherapy conference.
 As a Bath course trainee, you will be encouraged and supported to disseminate your work from early in the Programme.

 Assessments and examinations are an integral part of the degree.
 The course has worked hard to ensure that assessments are varied and interesting useful learning experiences in their own right.
-Assessments include case studies, clinical placements, research projects, a group debate task, a literature review, service improvement project, service consultancy, reflective narrative of professional development as a clinical psychologist and reflective report based on the PPTNA.
+Assessments include case studies, clinical placements, research projects, a group debate task, a literature review, service-related research project, and a reflective narrative of development as a clinical psychologist.

-The only written examinations will be held in April/May of the first year and consist of two 2-hour papers: Empirically Grounded Psychopathology, and Assessment and Treatment in Clinical Psychology.
+Written examinations are held in March/April of the first year and consist of two 2-hour papers: Empirically Grounded Psychopathology, and Assessment and Treatment in Clinical Psychology.

-Training is a life-changing process, hopefully life-enhancing, and this inevitably brings with it challenges of various kinds.
-The Bath course aims to help trainees to reflect on this process, in whatever way they find most useful, and also to develop resilience and a healthy work-life balance.
+Training is a life-changing process, which can be life-enhancing, but which can also be challenging at times.
+At Bath, we are committed to ensuring the health and wellbeing of our trainees and we help trainees to develop resilience and a healthy work-life balance.
 A range of support options will be available for trainees in recognition of individual differences and preferences.

-Support systems will include personal tutors, clinical psychologists from the Region who are knowledgeable about the course but not part of the course team; buddies from the year above; cohort tutors and clinical tutors.
-It is recognised that one of the main supports for trainees is members of their own peer group so there will be an emphasis on facilitating team building within each year group.
+Support systems include personal tutors (clinical psychologists from the Region who are knowledgeable about the course but not part of the course team); buddies (third year trainees); clinical tutors and termly reflective sessions with programme team.
+One of the main supports for trainees is members of their own peer group so there will be an emphasis on facilitating team building within each year group.

 All academic staff on the programme are research and clinically active.
 Please see staff profile pages on the University of Bath website for further information about particular areas of interest.

-Professor Paul Salkovskis - Programme Director and Research Director
+Professor Paul Chadwick - Programme Director and Research Director

 Professor Gregory Maio - Head of Department and Chair of Board of Examiners